 A degree, however, opens the door to a considerably broader range of options and opportunities for you to study and explore.

 Which is Better?

-In a world where a diversity of higher education programmes can be completed in merely less than a year, people start wondering if it is worth to get a four-year degree.
+In a world where a diversity of higher education programs can be completed in merely less than a year, people start wondering if it is worth getting a four-year degree.